Every wedding day has its own rhythm. My role is to move with it by paying close attention to people, timing, and energy.

 wedding planner

 Engagement sessions are a chance to slow things down before the wedding day and get comfortable in front of the camera.
-It gives us space to work together without a timeline, learn how you move and interact, and create images that feel natural rather than posed.
+It gives us space to work together without a timeline, learn how you move and interact, and create images that feel natural.

 By the time the wedding arrives, the process already feels familiar, which allows the day to flow more easily and the photographs to feel effortless.